Jayplect/credit-risk-classification/README.md

 ![Pandas](https://img.shields.io/badge/Pandas-2C2D72?style=for-the-badge&logo=pandas&logoColor=white)

 ## ML Model Design Process
 The ML model design process (Fig 1) began with ingesting the labels into a model to split the data into training and testing sets.
 To determine the loan lending creditworthiness of an individual I used a logistic regression.
-To futher improve the balanced score observed from the logistic model, I resampled the training data using a random oversampling model classifier.
+To further improve the balanced score observed from the logistic model, I resampled the training data using a random oversampling model classifier.

 Fig 1: Model design process used for this study